neelsoumya/teaching_reproducible_science_R/README.md

 * A short demonstration in R studio of how to create an R markdown document

 * A bridge into R and Python: issues with each (Ahmad and Soumya).
-Issues with each.
+Pandocs solution by Neil.

 # Code examples